confluence/python-textbok/python_notes/02_Python_Basics.rst

 ..
 Todo:: Exercise 1

 ..
-Note:: A few special identifiers are automatically defined by Python: ``_`` (only in the interactive interpreter), variable names that start and end with two underscores, and class method names that start with two underscores.
-You should not use these names for your own variables -- it may lead to unpredictable errors in your code.

-..
 Note:: You should also be careful that you don't accidentally redefine variables that have already been defined elsewhere by reusing their names.
 In particular, the names of common Python functions like ``len``, ``max`` or ``sort`` are not keywords: you will not get a syntax error if you try to use them.
 Redefining variables (accidentally and on purpose) will be discussed in greater detail in the section about scope.

 Flow of Control